stackotter/delta-client/Contributing.md

 ### Delta Client

+**Important**: Only Xcode 13 is supported, Xcode 12 builds don't work because Delta Client uses new automatic `Codable` conformance and there are some weird discrepancies between Xcode 12's swift compiler and Xcode 13's swift compiler

 [Delta Client](https://github.com/stackotter/delta-client) uses the `swift-bundler` build system.
 The first step is to install that on your machine;

 ```sh